STEM Ambassador Program

 To find your electorate, click here.

-Stage 1: applicants prepare responses to the selection criteria listed (1250 characters max per criteria) and a professional biography of between 150-200 words.
+Stage 1: applicants prepare responses to the selection criteria listed (1250 characters max per criterion) and a professional biography of between 150-200 words.

-Stage 2: applicants pay application fee and complete application form, before 5pm (AEST) on Sunday 3 June 2018.
+Stage 2: applicants pay application fee and complete application form, before 5pm (AEST) on Tuesday 5 June 2018.
+APPLICATIONS HAVE CLOSE

 Stage 3:applicants are shortlisted and invited to prepare a one-minute unedited video filmed on their own hand-held device (detailed instructions will be sent to short-listed candidates).